 To help pay for transport to and from sporting events.

 To help fund trips to our local Outdoor Pursuits centre.

-Some of the Sports Money will also be used to install a traversing wall to encourage our children to climb.
-One focus for our Sports Money is to make the most of our surroundings and encourage the children to participate in outdoors sports such as climbing, mountain biking, running and orienteering.
+Another focus for our Sports Money is to make the most of our surroundings and encourage the children to participate in outdoors sports such as climbing, mountain biking, running and orienteering.
 Money has been allocated to pay for staff training in outdoor sports leaders’ courses and Forest School courses.
 The money is also being used to fund supply cover while teachers take children to sports events and to cover transport costs thus increasing our children’s involvement in local sports events.
 We have also allocated some of the money to pay for new resources such as gymnastics mats and orienteering equipment.
 Our overall aim is to provide the school with training and resources which will enable sustainability and continuity for years to come.